my-tiny-experiments/ThumbnailGenerator/README.md

     	}
     }

-now to register the newly created validator you should do
+Now to register the newly created validator you should do

     import ValidatorsManager from 'ThumbnailGenerator'
     ValidatorsManager.validator('size',  FileSizeValidator)

 # Use validation
-before getThumbnail() function call you can do
+Before getThumbnail() function call you can do

     generate.rules({'size': 'min 1000'})
-this will run all relevant validations then it will push them to an errors array in the Handler instance. so you can check `if(generate.hasErrors())`  before actually generating the thumbnail
+This will run all relevant validations then it will push them to an errors array in the Handler instance. so you can check `if(generate.hasErrors())`  before actually generating the thumbnail.